 Substitutions

-In case you don’t have all the ingredients on hand, here are some substitution options.
+If you don’t have all the ingredients, here are some substitution options.

 - Button mushrooms – replace these with any mushroom you like!
-Oyster, cremini, shiitake or portobello would all be delicious.
-Just keep in mind that some mushrooms (such as King Oyster) will potentially require a longer (or shorter) cook time.
+Oyster, cremini, shiitake, or portobello would all be delicious.
+Just keep in mind that some mushrooms (such as King Oyster) will potentially require a longer (or shorter) cooking time.

-- Coconut cream – this can be replaced with any packaged vegan cream substitute, such as Oatly or Flora.
+- Coconut milk – be sure to always use an unsweetened, canned variety.
+You can swap this for coconut cream, or any packaged vegan cream substitute, such as Oatly or Flora as long as it has no added sweeteners.
 You could also use a vegan sour cream or cream cheese and add some water to thin out the sauce to your desired consistency.

-- Onion – can be substituted with leek or shallots for a milder flavour profile.
+- Onion – can be substituted with leek or shallots for a milder flavor profile.

 Variations

-Here are some recipe variation ideas to customise the dish to your taste:
+Here are some recipe variation ideas to customize the dish to your taste:

-- Extra protein – to make this recipe even more filling, add some pan fried tempeh or tofu to up the protein content.
-Tempeh is my first preference as it is more dense and feels closer to the eating experience of beef.
+- Extra protein – to make this recipe even more filling, add some pan-fried tempeh or tofu to increase the protein content.
+Tempeh is my first preference as it is denser and feels closer to the eating experience of beef.
 You could also use seitan strips or store-bought mock meats, like these vegan beef strips.

-- Garnish – the classic garnish is fresh parsley, but this is also yummy with an extra savoury hit from sliced spring onion.
+- Garnish – the classic garnish is fresh parsley, but this is also yummy with an extra savory hit from sliced spring onion.
 Fresh dill or chives are also delicious.

 Storage